Depending on where you live and work, cloth face masks are probably required or recommended for use in public settings.

 It’s safe to wash your face mask with your other clothing, but be sure to follow these tips:

 - Remove elastic ties or bands before washing no-sew masks.

-- Put masks in the dryer or use a hair blow dryer, both on the hottest settings.
+- Put masks in the dryer or use a hair blow dryer (both on the hottest settings).

 - Do not microwave or boil masks in water.

-Natural Products Your Family Can Trust
+Plant-Based Products Your Family Can Trust